VAIJ-TEJAS/Articles/How to make .exe setup file for your tkinter projects/draft1.md

 	- **For MacOS**: You can download Python using Homebrew:

 			brew install python3
 	Confirm the installation by typing `python3 --version` in the terminal.

-- PyInstaller: It is necessary for converting Python scripts into executable files.
+- **PyInstaller**: It is necessary for converting Python scripts into executable files.
 Launch your terminal or command prompt and execute the following command:

 		pip install pyinstaller

-- IDE or Text Editor: Choose a preferred text editor or IDE like Visual Studio Code for coding.
+- **IDE or Text Editor**: Choose a preferred text editor or IDE like Visual Studio Code for coding.

-- Tkinter: Basic understanding of Tkinter, including widgets and event handling, is beneficial.
+- **Tkinter**: Basic understanding of Tkinter, including widgets and event handling, is beneficial.
 Refer to the [Tkinter documentation][2] or [this article][3] for learning.

 <div class="div-blue"> <span class="alert-header">Note:</span> <span class="alert-body"> This project expects familiarity with basic Python concepts.</span> </div>